 Many of the lodging properties, restaurants and stores in the region are open to customers but may have restrictions in place.
 Please check with individual businesses you’re planning to visit to learn more.

 Have there been any COVD-19 cases in Ontonagon County?

-Are the Porcupine Mountains parks, trails, campgrounds and other recreational areas open?
+Is the Porcupine Mountains Wilderness State Park open?
+How about trails, campgrounds and other recreational areas?

 Lodging, restaurants & shopping, events

 Are lodging properties, restaurants, stores and other businesses open?

 Please contact individual lodging properties to see their status.